shon-li/shon-li.github.io/readme.md

 ## Contact

-I would love to see an Email – the traditional way.
+I would love to see an Email from you.
+It\'s kinda traditional.
+I know...
 My awesome email address is `hi@shon.li`.
-I can send ya the original images if you would like.
+I can send ya the original images if you would like one.